 Marineland has proved that it can do a good thing.
 Now, we want it to do a great thing.

 PETA, Animal Welfare Institute, and other groups helped persuade the U.S. National Marine Fisheries Service to include clauses prohibiting breeding animals and forcing them to perform in the import permit that allowed the five belugas’ transfer to Mystic.
 If and when Marineland releases the other animals still imprisoned at its park, PETA urges it to send them to seaside sanctuaries—a preferable move that others have already proved is doable.

 Please join us in speaking out for animals like Kiska, who was abducted from her family in nature as a baby decades ago and is still kept in isolation at the Canadian park.
+Want to help save the whales and other animals trapped at Marineland?
 Show Marineland that you have no love for this tourist trap that continues to confine and exploit animals: